basmot/initial-django-project/README.md

 - Project settings split into 'base.py' and 'dev.py'
 - Django debug toolbar
 - Django-bootstrap4
-- A basis 'home' view with a standard navbar
+- A basis 'home' view with a standard navbar, displaying request messages before the body 'content' tag
 - A basis 'accounts' app including login/logout and subscribing features